-Inflexible systems and processes that are not tailored to specific needs and present barriers, including: failure to recognise, adapt for, and resource cultural difference failure to support those with caring responsibilities to combine paid work and caring, including through flexible working arrangements and access to paid leave lack of reasonable accommodation for people with disabilities in service provision and in the workplace, including flexible working arrangements, modification of work tasks, and provision of necessary technical aids organisational policies that do not reflect or address diversity communication processes and materials that do not reflect or address diversity Lack of universal design, including: buildings, transport, facilities, IT systems, and organisational systems that are not accessible for people with disabilities public spaces that are not age friendly or that are not accessible to people with disabilities Lack of equality data to monitor and review diversity and inadequate capacity for the implementation of equality data systems.
-Lack of capacity to respond effectively to diversity and the specific needs that arise due to diversity, including: limited understanding of and knowledge about different groups and their specific needs lack of training provision on diversity and responding effectively to diversity Lack of recognition for, understanding of, and response to the specific needs, situations and experiences of those at the intersections between the different groups.
+Inflexible systems and processes that are not tailored to specific needs and present barriers, including:

+- failure to recognise, adapt for, and resource cultural difference - failure to support those with caring responsibilities to combine paid work and caring, including through flexible working arrangements and access to paid leave - lack of reasonable accommodation for people with disabilities in service provision and in the workplace, including flexible working arrangements, modification of work tasks, and provision of necessary technical aids - organisational policies that do not reflect or address diversity - communication processes and materials that do not reflect or address diversity - buildings, transport, facilities, IT systems, and organisational systems that are not accessible for people with disabilities - public spaces that are not age friendly or that are not accessible to people with disabilities

+Lack of equality data to monitor and review diversity and inadequate capacity for the implementation of equality data systems.

+Lack of universal design, including:

+Lack of capacity to respond effectively to diversity and the specific needs that arise due to diversity, including:

+Lack of recognition for, understanding of, and response to the specific needs, situations and experiences of those at the intersections between the different groups.